erinkelsey/nodejs-basics/README.md

 ## Deploy to Heroku

-Download the Heroku CLI: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up
+1. Download the Heroku CLI: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up

-Login to Heroku (press any key to open up browser to login):
+2. Login to Heroku (press any key to open up browser to login):

         $ heroku login

-Make sure the the main JS file has the correct port setup:
+3. Make sure the the main JS file has the correct port setup:

         app.listen(process.env.PORT || 3000, () => {
             console.log("server is running on port 3000");
         });

-Add a Profile to the main directory.
+4. Add a Profile to the main directory.
 The Procfile tells Heroku how to run the app.
 Example contents for Node.js:

         web: node app.js

+5. Make sure that all changes are committed to Git

+6. Create a new Heroku app for the project:

+        $ heroku create

+7. Deploy code with

+        $ git push heroku master